harisankarsadasivan/harisankarsadasivan.github.io/index.md

 Please shoot me an email if you are a potential collaborator/PI.

+## Teaching

+AI's demand for FLOPs has far outpaced what Moore's Law could offer.
+This gap can only be bridged with aggressive software innovation.
+To do this, it is necessary to understand the AI software stack and how it maps to the GPU hardware.
+I designed and teach a course on [AMD GPU Programming](https://sites.google.com/uw.edu/hipgpuprogramming).
+Students impressed me by porting several CUDA kernels to AMD's portable ROCm HIP framework.
+We ported Dynamic Time Warping, Tall and Skinny GEMMs, ML-based Minimap2 seedingand explored Stream-K optimizations.

 ## News

 - **[May.
 2024]** Our paper on GPU accelerated Minimap2 chaining is accepted at Biosys, ASPLOS 2024.
 Here's an [AMD blog post](https://rocm.blogs.amd.com/ecosystems-and-partners/university-of-michigan/README.html) detailing our collaboration.